 The now two floor event venue was reconfigured and repurposed for enhanced use, still with sensitivity to the building’s archaeological layers.
 Key elements have been preserved in the building that initially included a double-height boardroom, executive offices, a restaurant and private social spaces for the trading community.
 Careful deliberation was taken to remove previous changes made to the space and return the floors to their original layout.
 Some of the rooms now bear the names found on the architect’s original drawings from 1901 and several still feature free standing coat trees that George Post designed.

-The Big Board Club name, itself, is a nod to the historic nickname of the Exchange and elements of the lineage of the NYSE, its issuers and the people who embodied the growth of the capital markets can be discovered throughout the space.
+Throughout the space you'll discover elements of the lineage of the NYSE, its issuers and the people who embodied the growth of the capital markets.
 The Bond Room, for example, has vintage, engraved certificates hanging along with David Hockney’s composite photograph of the Brooklyn Bridge.
 The Clerk’s Room features a signed letter from Thomas Edison offering his version of an invention that transmits stock quotations rapidly, i.e., the stock ticker.
 Issuers can also access Siebert Hall, named after Muriel Siebert, which captures the under told story of the women of Wall Street and features several modern art installations.
 The large meeting space serves as the contemporary equivalent to the iconic Board Room and Freedom Hall.

 The space is now home to more than 1,000 events a year housing some of the world's most inspiring business leaders, celebrities, athletes, musicians and leaders.